losizm/scamper/README.md

 ```
 ## Message Body
 The message body is represented as an instance of `Entity`, which provides
-access to an input stream.
+access to a `java.io.InputStream`.

 ### Creating Message Body
-When building a message, you can use one of the `Entity` factory methods to
+When building a message, use one of the `Entity` factory methods to create the
-create the message body.
-For example, you can create a text message body.
+body.
+For example, you can create a text body.

 ```scala
 import scamper.Entity